Hato International Airport in Curaçao, the island's main airport, offering modern facilities and easy access to the Caribbean paradise.

 Visa and Entry Requirements

-Curaçao is accessible to most travelers without a visa, including those from the U.S., Canada, the UK, and Europe.
-Stays are typically granted for 30 days, provided you have pre-booked accommodations and return or onward travel plans.
-Make sure your passport is valid for at least six months beyond your travel dates to avoid any complications.
+Most travelers from the U.S., Canada, the UK, and Europe do not need a visa for stays of up to 30 days.
+However, you must have proof of accommodation and a return or onward ticket.
+Always check that your passport is valid for at least six months beyond your travel dates.

 Currency and Costs